-3.2.7.1 DISABLING DC OUTPUT WHEN USING DIGITAL INPUTS ONLY (KEYPAD AND/OR GPIB)
+3.2.7.1 DISABLING DC OUTPUT

 To disable the output, press the red OUTPUT ON/OFF key; the top line of the LCD reads: OFF and the bottom line displays output voltage and current (zero).
-When the output is disabled, voltage and current are programmed to zero; the power supply remains in Command Entry status.
+When the output is disabled, voltage and current references are disabled; the power supply remains in Command Entry status.
 Pressing the OUTPUT ON/OFF key again enables the output: the previously programmed values of voltage and current are restored and the LCD displays the mode (CV or CC) and actual values of output voltage and current.